Yureien/anihash/README.md

     -   `sqlite.path`: The path to the SQLite database file.
 -   `scanner` (optional):
     -   `scan_path`: The path to a directory to scan for video files.
 If this is set, anihash will scan the directory on startup and watch for new files to automatically process them.
+    -   `num_workers`: The number of workers to use for the scanner.
+If not set, the number of workers will be equal to the number of CPU cores.

 ## Usage